forschungsprojekte-II-ws2223/moodle-mod_jupyter/README.md

 [VS Code Extension](vscode://extension/EditorConfig.EditorConfig)

 ## Environment Setup

-There are two directories including some docker-based setups to start a [Moodle](./moodle_docker/README.md) and a [JupyterHub-Instance](./jupyterhub_docker/README.md).
-If you got both of them running, you can install the Moodle-Plugin as described in the dedicated [Readme.md](./jupyter/README.md)
+There are two directories including some docker-based setups to start a [Moodle](./moodle_docker/README.md) and a [JupyterHub Instance](./jupyterhub_docker/README.md).
+If you got both of them running, you can install the Moodle plugin as described in the dedicated [README.md](./jupyter/README.md)

-## Access Plugin UI in course ##
+## Access plugin UI in course ##

-0. perform a composer update `composer update` to update dependencies (you need to have composer installed: https://getcomposer.org/download/)
+1. Perform a composer update `composer update` to update dependencies (you need to have composer installed: https://getcomposer.org/download/)
-1. make sure you have a running JupyterHub moodle environment and installed the jupyter plugin as described above
+2. Make sure you have a running JupyterHub Moodle environment and installed the Jupyter plugin as described above
-2. click on one of your courses (if there is non you have to create a course first)
+3. Click on one of your courses (if there is non you have to create a course first)
-3. make sure editing is turned on, at the top right
+4. Make sure editing is turned on, at the top right
-4. now you can click on `Add an activity or resource` below on the right
+5. Now you can click on `Add an activity or resource` below on the right
-5. choose the `Jupyter Hub` activity plugin
+6. Choose the `JupyterHub` activity plugin
-6. assign a name.
-The rest of the settings can be ignored.
+7. Assign a name, the rest of the settings can be ignored
-7. click on `Save and display`
+8. Click on `Save and display`
-8. you should see your personal jupyterlab environment based on your moodle lastname and id inside an iframe
+9. You should see your personal JupyterLab environment based on your Moodle username and id inside an iFrame

-## Authentication Description ##
+## Authentication description ##

-The site encodes the id and lastname of the currently logged in user to a valid jwt token (it looks like this `jwt.io`).
-It has an expiration time of 15 seconds, after that the token is not valid anymore and can't be used.
-Then this token is sent to jupyterhub and decoded.
-In an iframe the jupyterhub will load the users personal jupyter notebook.
+For the authentication description visit the [README.md](./jupyter/README.md) file and scroll to the last paragraph "Authentication description".

 ## License ##